-This was my first time making candy and I was honestly expecting disaster, but it turned out pretty good despite my best attempts to blow it.
-I followed this very helpful explanation of the hard candy making process; http://www.chicaandjo.com/2010/04/26/make-hard-candy-jewels/.
-For those making this medicated hard candy for the first time I highly recommend reading that post.
-The process is not overly difficult, but it requires close attention and expedient execution.
+This was my first time making candy, and I was expecting disaster, but it turned out pretty good despite my best attempts to blow it.
+I followed this very helpful explanation of the arduous candy making process: http://www.chicaandjo.com/2010/04/26/make-hard-candy-jewels/.
+I highly recommend reading that post for those making this medicated hard candy for the first time.
+The process is not overly difficult but requires close attention and expedient execution.

-I mostly followed the recipe and process from Chica and Jo contained in the above link.
-The only change was the addition of canna-oil from 1/2-ounce of flower (Lemon Cush) made using the Source by Extractcraft (extractcraft.com).
-The key piece of knowledge is knowing how to incorporate the canna-oil into the candy for not only best potency but also even distribution.
-We will achieve the best potency and most even distribution by adding the canna-oil just as the candy mixture reaches 300ºf and is most liquid viscosity.
-Incorporate the canna-oil into the candy mixture and mix thoroughly.
-300º F is a very high temp for cannabis, but luckily, the candy mixture cools quickly to help us hopefully restrict any additional decarb.
+I mostly followed the recipe and process from Chica and Jo in the above link.
+The only change was the addition of canna oil from 1/2-ounce of flower (Lemon Cush) I made myself.
+The key piece of knowledge is knowing how to incorporate the canna oil into the candy for the best potency and even distribution.
+We will achieve the best potency and most even distribution by adding the canna oil just as the candy mixture reaches 300º F and is a liquid viscosity.
+Incorporate the canna oil into the candy mixture and mix thoroughly.
+300º F is a very high temp for cannabis, but luckily, the candy mixture cools quickly and minimizes excessive decarb.